josh-collinsworth/joco-sveltekit/src/lib/content/posts/tailwind-is-smart-steering.md

 ### Some backstory

-There was a time in my career when I, along with the rest of the frontend engineers I worked with, were _forced_ to write absolutely _everything_ in Tailwind.
+There was a time in my career when I, along with the rest of the frontend engineers I worked with, were forced to write absolutely _everything_ in Tailwind.
 There literally wasn't a stylesheet to even put CSS into; it was forbidden.
 We couldn't even edit the Tailwind config file for most of the time I was there.
 The powers at that company decided that was the best way to keep us all consistent.
 If it wasn't Tailwind, it didn't ship.

 (_Everybody I've told this to finds it bafflingly ridiculous.
 Even the most ardent Tailwind fans cite the ability to simply break out of it and write CSS any time as a necessary and beneficial feature.
 Nonetheless, it was our reality._)

 Clearly, there was a sharp lack of representation in the room when that decision was made.

 We, the frontend team, tried reasoning with the more senior and more backend-focused developers in charge of this tooling decision; tried to explain why an all-Tailwind, no-CSS approach was not just crippling our ability to execute on our designers' creations, but forcing us into questionable architecture choices as well.
-(Custom components proliferated out of control, to the point that it almost didn't make sense to have components at all.)
+(Custom components proliferated out of control, to the point that it almost didn't make sense to have components at all.
+A bustling inline-style-tag-smuggling economy sprung up.)

 We also explained how this change was having adverse effects, both on the workers and the work.
 By putting our best tools just out of reach, we were forced to put more effort into crude workarounds, just to achieve mediocre results.